Where to Sell Handmade Crafts Online: Your Ultimate Guide

 1

-Clearly identify what makes your handmade crafts unique and who your ideal customer is.
-This focus will guide your platform choice and marketing efforts.
+Identify what makes your crafts unique and who your ideal customer is.
+This helps in selecting the most suitable selling platform.

 2